 Bitstamp to Start Distributing Mt.
-Gox Proceeds on Thursday.
+Gox Proceeds on Thursday

-Customers of the defunct crypto exchange lost their funds in a 2014 hack.
+Customers of the defunct crypto exchange lost their funds in a 2014 hack, and the imminent distribution of nearly $9 billion worth of assets to creditors has been weighing on crypto markets.

+- Bitstamp's action follows reports by creditors receiving assets on Kraken on Wednesday.

+- The prices of bitcoin and bitcoin cash declined after the news.

 Mt.
-Gox customers will start receiving payouts from the defunct crypto exchange on Thursday, some 10 years after the exchange succumbed to a hack.
+Gox customers will start receiving payouts from the defunct crypto exchange through Bitstamp on Thursday, some 10 years after the exchange succumbed to a hack.

 Disclosure